 There are five ancient fishing villages perched on the edge of the cliffs: 1.
 Riomaggiore, 2.
 Manarola, 3.
 Corniglia 4.
 Vernazza, 5.
 Monterosso ….. all joined by a railway line and by old walking and donkey trails.
 We walked up from the train station at the first village of Riomaggiore and saw the ocean and the steep cliffs …… we walked on the easy walk to Manarola …… a rockslide had occurred between Manarola and the third village of Corniglia.
 We then caught the train up to the last (fifth) village of Monterosso then walked for four hours to Vernazza ….. the fourth village on the sea.

 These are some of the wonderful things we saw in our hour of walking …..

 Beginning at the (first) village of Riomaggiore ….

 The beauty of this area of Cinque Terre was unbelievable.
-It was like through a giant piece of art for four hours of natural geography and man-made art carefully superimposed on the natural geography over a thousand years.
+It was like through a giant piece of art for four hours of walking of the natural geography and man-made art carefully superimposed on the natural geography over a thousand years.

 A wide beachfront jetty looks over a sand beach to the blue water of the Mediterranean Sea ….
 The cliffs cascading into the sea make it more spectacular ….

-The rocky islet gives a sense of desolation and remoteness of this area as with the whole coastline of the Cinque Terre region ….
+The rocky islet gives a sense of desolation and remoteness to this area as with the whole coastline of the Cinque Terre region ….